 Within the OECD attempts to measure the “Information Society” began in the early 1980s.
-However, so few countries were willing to participate the study at this time it was soon discontinued and it was not until the late 1990s that the Working Party on Indicators for the Information Society was created.
+However, so few countries were willing to participate in the study at this time it was soon discontinued and it was not until the late 1990s that the Working Party on Indicators for the Information Society was created.
 Since this time the OECD has published an annual set of indicators for the ICT sector and this has largely emphasised its impact on the economy (Jeskanen-Sundström 2003).
 As the UN agency responsible for ICTs the International Telecommunications Union (ITU) has, on the other hand, tended to focus on the right to access, and this has focused on infrastructures and cost as key inhibitors for uptake.
 They release annual statistics relating to ICT access including information on cost; however, while global in scale, this information is very limited.
 Their Digital Opportunity Index (DOI), developed in 2005, was far more comprehensive and it focused on ICT opportunity, infrastructure and utilisation.
 Many national governments also have developed their own ad-hoc or national surveys to assess technology use.

 However, despite all of these measurements –– some of which are ongoing as annual studies –– we argue here that the preoccupation with specifically measurable qualities of digital infrastructural availability and individual interactions needs to be reframed within a more comprehensive theoretical rubric, which we employ in the development of a set of constructs and measurement instruments.
-The rubric we suggest is oriented around the key concept of ‘capacities’, selected because they connote both the general and generative capacities of technology users, but also productive capacities of technical objects.
+The rubric we suggest is oriented around the key concept of ‘capacities’, selected because they connote both the general and generative capacities of technology users, but also productive capacities of digital (? – technical could be anything including a hammer??) objects.
 Bandwidth, hard drives, memory and telecommunication networks, for instance, are frequently referenced and measured in terms of their capacities.
 Beyond their technical specifications, as infrastructures such objects can also be thought to build capacities, or equally, to incapacitate.
 Here we also seek to align the language of capacities to work on information infrastructures (Star and Ruhleder 1996; Bowker and Star 2000; Bowker et al. 2009).
 As a concept applied to the digital field, then, capacities can do the multiple work of connoting individual abilities, properties of digital devices, and a set of sociotechnical conditions and affordances embedded in particular places and communities.

 In the social field, capacities can incorporate relevant key concepts that have been employed in the digital measurement literature: the capacity to connect, the capacity to develop competencies, the capacity to engage, and so on.
 Significantly for a general theory of digital capacity measurement, the close semantic proximity of ‘capacity’ to ‘capability’ also concords with the extensive work on ‘human capabilities’ by Sen (1999), Nussbaum (2011), and others.
 While our own theoretical paradigm, the subject of ongoing work, differs substantially from the specific capabilities suggested by Nussbaum (2011), this proximity points to the potential alignment of digital capacity indexes with broader societal measures such as the Human Development Index, informed by Nussbaum and Sen’s Capabilities Approach.
 As we discuss further in our methodology below, this feature of conceptual translatability is significant for mesauring a multidimensional and diverse set of sociotechnical variables.
 Capacities is the term which best seems to meet this demand, and we discuss below the challenges and one potential approach for developing a substantive yet contextualised account of what these capacities might be.

-Digital capacities: Rapidly changing ubiquity
+Digital capacities: ubiquitous but rapidly changing